PayDock/mobile-sdk-doc/setup/theming.md

 ### Recommended way of providing colors to the SDK

 The Mobile SDK supports light mode, dark mode, and high-contrast accessibility colors.
-It is your responsibility to provide colors that adapt to these modes.
 To take full advantage of this support, it is recommended to create Color Assets in your app's Asset Catalog and provide them in the **Theme()** object.
 While you can also provide colors directly to the **Theme()** object without using the Asset Catalog, this approach will not support dark mode or high-contrast accessibility.

 Each color you define should include appropriate color variants for different traits.